Pouloo/ShellDocumentation/SHELL_MANUAL.md

 - **`grep`** *`pattern`* = when used jointly with a command that displays any sort of formatted output, selectivly displays only those featuring the word specified as first argument.
 Most commonly preceded with `|`.

 # SHELL PROGRAMMING
+> [!NOTE]
+> The following part is dedicated to Shell as a scripting language.
+Indeed, despite merely consisting of a series of commands executing on after the other, this use of shell (In our case **BASH**) is considered a proper language, of a higher level than C nonetheless.

 ## General syntactic conventions
 Syntax specific or most used in shell *scripting*.